HankB/ESP8266-BME280-Publish/README.md

 Project uses <https://github.com/HankB/ESP8266-NTP-MQTT-Time> as a starting point and features:

+* WiFi to connect to the outside world.
-* MQTT support to publish
+* MQTT support to publish.
-* NTP to establoish time and provide time stamps.
+* NTP to establish time and provide time stamps.
 * BME280 support to read the sensor (temperature, humidity and pressure.)

 ## Motivation